Nursing Jurisprudence and Ethics for Texas

 - The nursing task must be one that, in the opinion of the delegating RN, can be properly and safely performed by the unlicensed person involved without jeopardizing the client’s welfare.

-- The nursing task must not require the unlicensed person to exercise professional nursing judgment; however, the unlicensed person may take any action that a reasonable, prudent non-healthcare professional would take in an emergency situation.
+- The nursing task must not require the unlicensed person to exercise professional nursing judgment, but may involve any action that a reasonable, prudent, nonhealthcare professional would take in an emergency situation.

 - The unlicensed person to whom the nursing task is delegated must be adequately identified.
 The identification may be by individual or, if appropriate, by training, education, and/or certification/permit of the unlicensed person.